akhodakivskiy/VimFx/documentation/config-file.md

   work with this object and not much else.
 - [`console`]: Let’s you print things to the [browser console].
 Great for simple debugging.
+- `__dirname`: The full path to the config file directory, in a format that Firefox likes to work with.
+Useful if you want to import other files relative to the config file.
 - [`Components`]: This object is available to all add-ons, and is the main gateway to all of Firefox’s internals.
 This lets advanced users do basically anything, as if they had created a full regular Firefox add-on.